Individual Transform Properties

 New in Firefox 72 is the ability to individually define CSS Transform Properties.
-You can now separately define scale
+You can now separately define scale, rotate, and translate CSS properties, instead of having to chuff them all into one single transform property.

 The